 • Stronger brand recall

-• Improved conversation rates
+• Improved conversion rates

-Plus, digital tracking tools provide detailed insights into user behaviour, while direct mail analytics offer complementary data to create a holistic view of your campaign performance.
+Digital tracking tools provide detailed insights into user behaviour, while direct mail analytics offer complementary data to create a holistic view of your campaign performance.

 As well as the above tracking methods, you could incorporate digital with:

 Email Follow-Ups: Reinforce your message and provide additional opportunities for engagement with a follow up email.
 For example, after sending a postcard, email a reminder with similar messaging.
-You can then measure the number of responses and CTA’s you get from the email follow ups.
+You can then measure the number of responses and CTAs you get from the email follow ups.

 According to a study by the Data & Marketing Association (DMA), combining direct mail with digital channels, such as email, can increase response rates by 63% compared to using direct mail alone.